Establishment of McClay Foundation Marks New Era for Northern Ireland

 September 2, 2009

-- Major plans in place for joint research plan with Queen’s University on personalized medicine in oncology.
+- Major plans in place for joint research plan with Queen’s University on personalised medicine in oncology.

 - Inaugural McClay Foundation Lecture to be delivered at Second International Cancer Symposium.